Pechino Express: Season 1: Pechino Express - Avventura in Oriente (2012)

 The Temple of Heaven in Beijing, final destination of season 1.

-Season 1 of Pechino Express was presented by Emanuele Filiberto of Savoy and was broadcast on Rai 2 from September 13, 2012 to November 15, 2012.
-The subtitle of the season was Avventura in Oriente (Adventure in the East) and the route started in Haridwar, India, and finished at the Temple of Heaven in Beijing, China, going across India, Nepal and China.
+Season 1 of Pechino Express was presented by Emanuele Filiberto of Savoy and was broadcast on Rai 2 from September 13 to November 15, 2012.
+The subtitle of the season was Avventura in Oriente (Adventure in the East) and the route started in India, Haridwar, and continued through Nepal and China, finishing at the Temple of Heaven in Beijing.
 The winners of the season were actors Alessandro Sampaoli and Debora Villa, Gli attori (the actors).